Gamemodstudios/Gamemodstudios.github.io/README.md

 # Website

-this is the code for the offisial gamemodstudios website
+This is the code for the offisial gamemodstudios website.